If you’re planning an iris garden, here are a few tips you can use on how to plant an iris garden successfully.

 Remove old leaves regularly and snap off the old stem down at the rhizome when flowering is finished.

-After about three to four years, the clumps will need dividing up.
+After about three to four years, the clumps will need to be divided up.
 Dig up the whole clump, discard the old growth and replant the new rhizomes, which will be on the outside of the clump.
-January through to March is a good time to do this.
+January through March is a good time to do this.
 The plant will produce new roots and needs to do this before winter.

 Watch this awesome iris garden tour!